-The reasoning behind this is actually pretty simple – the availability and accessibility of Litecoin.
+The reasoning behind this is pretty simple – the availability and accessibility of Litecoin.

 As I’ve mentioned earlier, Litecoin is four times faster than Bitcoin.
-Let’s use this an example.
+Let’s use this example.

 The biggest problem with Bitcoin when it comes to cloud mining is that it’s very difficult to mine – it takes a lot of time and significant energy consumption to mine a noticeable amount of Bitcoins.
 This is due to a few reasons, but the biggest ones are probably supply and demand.